alexandrastroiu/To-Do-List-Project/README.md

 * Mark a task as completed
 * Uncheck a task
 * Delete a task from the to-do list
+* Edit a task with a double click
 * Select all tasks and mark them as completed
 * Select all tasks and uncheck them
 * Filter tasks: all tasks, active tasks, completed tasks